By Glen Sparks

 This says something about early Koufax: He made his first career start July 6, 1955 against the Pittsburgh Pirates.
 He lasted 4.2 innings and walked eight (On the upside, he gave up just one run and three hits in the 4-1 loss.)
 He didn’t make another start until Aug.
 27. On that day, he tossed a complete-game, two-hit shutout against the Cincinnati Reds for his first major league win.
 He struck out 14 and walked five.

 Koufax threw hard.
 And harder.
 He reached back for something extra.
 If that didn’t work, he reached back again for something more.
 He threw wild high, wild outside, wild everywhere.
 Several years into his career, even as the Dodgers moved from Brooklyn to Dodgers following the 1957 season, Koufax continued to struggle with his control.

 Midway through the 1960 season, Koufax pleaded to Dodgers executive Buzzie Bavasi.

 “Trade me.”
 Please.

-Bavasi said in Sandy Koufax: A Lefty’s Legacy by Jane Leavy that he never came close to dealing the team’s struggling young pitcher.
+Jane Leavy reported in Sandy Koufax: A Lefty’s Legacy that Bavasi never came close to dealing the team’s struggling young pitcher.
 But, would Koufax simply quit baseball?
 He did own an electronics store.
 What did it mean when he tossed away that glove and those shoes?
 Was he really through?

 Well, Koufax didn’t like selling stuff, according to the Leavy book.
 Instead, he worked hard in the offseason to get into great shape and reported to spring training in Florida with a new commitment.